• home

 A Brief History...

-As documented in a News Tribune article, circa 1952, St. Matthew has the unusual distinction of being a parish developed and built nearly entirely from donated materials and volunteer labor (many of whom were not parishioners) making St. Matthew a truly community neighborhood church.
+As documented in a Tacoma News Tribune article (please see note below), circa January 1953, St. Matthew has the unusual distinction of being a parish developed and built nearly entirely from donated materials and volunteer labor (many of whom were not parishioners) making St. Matthew a truly community neighborhood church.
 It is the first church on Browns Point and remains to this day the only church on lower Browns Point.

 Today, St. Matthew is a growing and diverse family of neighbors who have a heart for learning and a desire to connect with those who find purpose in serving the community in meaningful and creative ways.